bagusedh/ciscodude.net/bgp/bc/index.markdown

 ### Statistics

 * Total ASNS: 195
+  * Active ASNs: 137 or 70.26%
   * IPv4 only: 98 or 50.26%
-  * IPv6 Allocation Advertised: 39 or 20.00%
+  * IPv6 Advertisement: 39 or 20.00%

-I have created a [graph showing the growth of British Columbian ASNs](/bgp/bc/asns/), using chart.js.
+Graph showing the [growth of British Columbian ASNs](/bgp/bc/asns/), using chart.js.

 ### Update History